nakamura-to/deku/README.md

 Differences Between deku.js and mustache.js
 -------------------------------------------

-### Pipeline Processing
+### Pipeline

-The most unique feature in deku.js is the pipeline processing.
+The most unique feature in deku.js is the pipeline.
+The pipeline allows you to apply functions to a value.
 This feature is useful for formatting and conversion.

+To use the pipeline, specify a pipe (`|`) after the value, and then specify the function after the pipe.

 ```js
 var source = "{{name}}'s weight is {{weight|kg}}, or {{weight|g}}.";